 2. You Think It, I’ll Say It by Curtis Sittenfeld – A witty and clever collection of short stories by a gifted storyteller.
 I borrowed this one from the library and couldn’t find it when it came due – I had to pay a $30 replacement fee and a few months later I found it behind my bed!
 Each story introduces memorable characters and scenarios with a touch of humour – among them, a woman who has a fling with a taxi cab driver after a heated political discussion about Donald Trump, a couple on their honeymoon who run into a past acquaintance that force them to confront uncomfortable truths, and married friends that play a dangerous game.
 You will lose yourself in each story, read them and muse about them, and be grateful when you stumble across the book again and find one that you haven’t read.

 3. Must Write: Edna Staebler’s Diaries – A famous author of cookbooks, Edna was a devoted diary writer from a young age.
-Her diaries are reminiscent of Anne Frank, setting out rules on how to live best, seeing the beauty in life and wanted to squeeze out every drop of it, and engaging in a deep inner struggle with herself.
+Her diaries are reminiscent of Anne Frank, setting out rules on how to live best, seeing the beauty in life and wanting to squeeze out every drop of it, and engaging in a deep inner struggle with herself.
 Edna’s struggle was her ability to write – not just to think about writing, but to actually sit down and do it.
 I could relate to a lot of her struggles as I was revising my draft of my creative writing final project.
 The book also includes a few of her published stories, including Cape Breton Harbour and The Great Cookie War.
 Her diaries also describe her complicated relationship with a man named Keith, who seems to hinder her growth.

 Another day that has made me feel like living a thousand years so that I can learn more and feel more and live more.Edna Staebler